-LG has announced the G7 ThinQ, a new flagship for 2018, that will compete with the likes of the Samsung Galaxy S9, Google's Pixel devices and Huawei's P20 handsets.
+(Pocket-lint) - The LG G7 ThinQ is a new flagship for 2018 that will compete with the likes of the Samsung Galaxy S9, Google's Pixel devices and Huawei's P20 handsets.

 The G7 ThinQ succeeds the LG G6 that launched in February 2017 with its 18:9 ratio display, one of the first phones to make this shift, while also making improvements on the LG V30, which followed the G6 in August 2017.

 Here's how the LG V30 and LG G6 compare to the latest LG G7 ThinQ.

 LG G7 ThinQ vs LG V30 vs LG G6: Design

 - G7 ThinQ reduces bezels with a notch design